-People smuggling is a growing problem.
+People smuggling is providing people with assistance and transport for the purpose of smuggling them over a border.
 People smugglers take advantage of migrants’ desperation, charging them huge sums of money to smuggle them into the Netherlands or other European Union (EU) member states.
 Migrants’ lives and health are often put at risk in the process.

-The following measures are designed to improve the government’s ability to investigate people smugglers:
+Combating people smuggling is a priority for Dutch central government.
+The following measures are among those designed to improve the government’s ability to investigate people smugglers:

-- A new joint team to combat people smuggling (GMST) has been set up.
+- The establishment of a team to combat people smuggling.
 The team consists of representatives of:

 - Random border checks conducted by KMAR’s Mobile Security Monitoring Operations team.
 These checks take place on highways, at airports, on international trains and at maritime border crossings.

 - A network of liaison officers from the police, KMAR and OM, working with counterparts both within and outside Europe.
 This collaboration ensures information about smuggling networks can be shared rapidly, and it bolsters efforts at EU and international level to investigate and prosecute people smugglers and their organisations.